 Countertenor Anthony Roth Costanzo features his collaborations in the world of opera with an intimate set for voice and piano.

-Australian-American soprano Jane Sheldon presents an original work and monodrama, poem for a dried up river, based on poetry by Alice Oswald (b.1966).
+Australian-American soprano Jane Sheldon presents an original composition, poem for a dried up river, setting a poem by British poet Alice Oswald (b.
+1966).
 Collaborators include Jeffrey Gavett (conductor), Sarah Brailey (soprano), Elizabeth Gadsby (co-creator/designer), and Danielle Micich (choreographic consultant).

 Charmaine Lee is a New York-based vocalist.
 Her music is predominantly improvised, favoring a uniquely personal approach to vocal expression concerned with spontaneity, playfulness, and risk-taking.
 Beyond extended vocal technique, Charmaine uses amplification, electroacoustic feedback, and microphones to augment and distort the voice.
 She has performed with leading improvisers Nate Wooley, id m theft able, and Joe Morris, and maintains ongoing collaborations with contemporaries Lester St. Louis, Conrad Tao, Zach Rowden, and Leila Bordreuil.
 She is currently an Artist in Residence at ISSUE Project Room (2019).
 As a composer, Charmaine has been commissioned by the Wet Ink Ensemble (2018), and Spektral Quartet (2018).